WSL2 installation preparation

 For this tutorian, we need to install Windows features.
 This only work with elevated rights and therefore requires an administrative PowerShell.
 We will show you how you can do this in Windows 11.

-1. click on Start
+- click on

-2. search for powershell
+- search for

-3. click on Run as Administrator
+Run as Administrator

 Testing if WSL feature is enabled